Moisés Ville: History

-Within the frame of the JCA's program a further group of 42 families from the Province of Grodno arrived to Moises Ville between 1894 and 1895.
-The colonists settled in villages near Moises Ville, named after the number of houses that formed them: "The Four Houses", "The Six Houses", "The Twelve Houses" and "The Twenty-four houses".
+Within the frame of the JCA's program a further group of 42 families from the Province of Grodno arrived to Moisés Ville between 1894 and 1895.
+The colonists settled in villages near Moisés Ville, named after the number of houses that formed them: "The Four Houses", "The Six Houses", "The Twelve Houses" and "The Twenty-four houses".
 In 1900, the colonists requested the JCA to enlarge the colony and bring new groups from the Grodno area.
 The request was conveyed through the colonist Noe Cociovich who, in 1900, 1901 and 1902, carried out several trips to Russia and assembled three groups totaling 104 families that met the JCA demands: they already had relatives in the colony and they paid for their tickets themselves.
-The groups settled in the Wavelberg area, north of Moises Ville, which had been named for the philanthropist who helped finance the travel; in the Virginia area to the east, and in La Juanita to the west.
+The groups settled in the Wavelberg area, north of Moisés Ville, which had been named for the philanthropist who helped finance the travel; in the Virginia area to the east, and in La Juanita to the west.
 In 1901, another group of 31 families organized in Białystok (current Poland) arrived, led by the writer and Jewish leader Gdalia Bublik.
 The area in which this group settled is known as Línea Białystok (Białystok Line).
 Many of the colonists who settled in La Juanita and Białystok later moved to the town of Las Palmeras.
 At the same time, a group of Rumanian families selected by the JCA arrived.
-This group settled in the area of Zadok Kahn, to the west of Moises Ville.
+This group settled in the area of Zadok Kahn, to the west of Moisés Ville.
 It was named in honor of the above-mentioned Chief Rabbi of Paris.
 Most of the colonists in that group that remained also eventually moved to Las Palmeras.
 Dr. Guillermo Lowenthal heard that plans were made to move the settlement to two new locations in the Province of Entre Rios.
-The Moises Villenses refused: they did not want to leave the place where they were already building a third cemetery to bury the first victim of an attack by gauchos.
-At the meeting in the synagogue, they decided to stay and bring to Moises Ville the children they had buried in Monigotes and Palacios.
+The Moises Villenses refused: they did not want to leave the place where they were already building a third cemetery to bury the first victim of an attack by gauchos; in a 2022 interview with The American Scholar, Argentine journalist Javier Sinay discussed his book The Murders of Moisés Ville, which grew out of his reading of a 1947 Yiddish newspaper article written by his great-grandfather.
+The article described a series of murders of Jewish colonists in Moisés Ville during the final decade of the 19th century.
+At the meeting in the synagogue, they decided to stay and bring to Moisés Ville the children they had buried in Monigotes and Palacios.